Updated: May 10, 2026

 Climate in Porto

-Porto is one of the wetter major cities in Europe.
+When you retire in Portugal, you can expect Porto to be one of the wetter major cities in Europe.
 The warm season lasts from 19 June to 24 September, with average daily temperatures of 22°C (71.6°F).
 August is the hottest month, with temperatures ranging from as high as 23.9°C (75°F) to as low as 15°C (59°F).

 Winter days are cool from 22 November to 6 March, with average temperatures below 15.6°C (60.1°F).
 January is the coldest month when temperatures can drop below 6.1°C (43°F).
 If you have respiratory complications or joint problems, you should consider the damp winter and adequate insulation in your building to keep you warm.